Mareșal (tank destroyer): Name

-German historian Walter Spielberger refers to the vehicle as Marschall in his literature.
+German historian Walter Spielberger refers to the vehicle as Marschall (German for "marshal") in his literature.

 Background

 Romania had entered the war with R-1, R-2 and R35 tanks acquired during the interwar period.
 While initially successful, these became obsolete with the introduction of Soviet T-34 and KV-1 tanks by late 1941.
 The weakness of the Romanian tank force was already obvious by then, but became even more acute after the Axis defeat at the Battle of Stalingrad.
 By the end of 1942, the only modern vehicles Romania had been able to acquire were small numbers of German Panzer IIIs and Panzer IVs.
 A firing test showed that the T-34 was invulnerable to the R-2's 37 mm gun at any angle, which led to said Romanian tank being given the new role of exclusively fighting unarmored Soviet positions.
+Horse-drawn 37 mm Pak anti-tank guns used by the Romanians were nicknamed the "door-knocker" by Soviet T-34 drivers due to their inability to penetrate the tank's armor.

 Different solutions for modernizing the Romanian armored forces were sought after.
-One was getting more tanks from its German ally.
-Germany, however, was not eager to supply more vehicles before 1943, since its own army badly needed them as well.
+One was getting more tanks from the allied Germany.
 Another method used was modernizing Romanian and captured Soviet tanks by turning them into tank destroyers; this program gave birth to conversions like the TACAM T-60, TACAM R-2 and VDC R35, which were more effective against Soviet armor.